-To commercialize large market products in development, Microbix may need to establish strategic partnerships, joint ventures or licensing relationships with pharmaceutical, biotechnology or animal genetics companies.
-It is possible the Company may be unable to negotiate mutually acceptable terms.
+To commercialize large market products in development, Microbix may need to establish strategic partnerships, joint ventures or licensing relationships with other organizations in academia, biotechnology, diagnostics, or pharmaceuticals (among other fields).
+It is possible the Company may be unable to negotiate mutually acceptable terms with such organizations.